gear-foundation/academy/docs/23-tamagotchi-battle/tamagotchi-battle.md

 hide_table_of_contents: true
 ---

+Time to put your army to the test.

-The battle contract can be in 3 states:
+The battle contract operates in three states: Registration, Move and Waiting.
+Let's break down each state and explain their functionalities:

-- `Registration`: the battle contract is waiting for the Tamagotchi owner to register them;
+- `Registration`: In this state, the battle contract awaits the registration of Tamagotchis by their owners.
+Once registered, the contract moves to the next state.;
-- `Move`: the Tamagotchi owners are making the move in turns;
+- `Move`: The registered Tamagotchi owners take turns making their moves in the battle;
-- `Waiting`: after the Tamagotchi owners made their moves, the battle contract gives them time to equip their Tamagotchi.
+- `Waiting`: After the Tamagotchi owners made their moAfter all the Tamagotchi owners have made their moves, the battle contract allows them  time to equip their Tamagotchis;
-- `GameIsOver`: the battle is over, it’s necessary to send a message `StartNewGame`.
+- `GameIsOver`: When the battle is over, the battle contract sends a message `StartNewGame`.

+Here's the code implementing the battle contract:

 ```rust
 #[derive(Default)]